 A quorum must be present at the meeting in order for the shareholders to take official action.
 Under Utah law and our Articles of Incorporation and Bylaws, a quorum will exist if a majority of the total number of shares entitled to vote are present, in person or by proxy.
-Abstentions and broker non-votes will be considered present and entitled to vote at the meeting and will be counted for purposes of determining the approval of any matter currently proposed for action at the meeting.
+Abstentions and broker non-votes will be considered present and entitled to vote at the meeting and will be counted for purposes of determining the presence of a quorum, but as unvoted for purposes of determining the approval of any matter currently proposed for action at the meeting.
 If a broker indicates on the proxy that it does not have discretionary authority as to certain shares to vote on a particular matter, those shares will not be considered as present and entitled to vote with respect to that matter.
 Assuming that a quorum is present, the election of directors will be determined by plurality vote.
 The Board of Directors recommends that an affirmative vote be cast in favor of all nominees listed in the proxy statement.